Savings beyond Ireland

 Is my money safe in a European bank?

-Yes, the European Union’s Deposit Guarantee Scheme protects customers’ deposits up to €100,000 per person, per bank.
+Yes, national deposit guarantee schemes protect customers’ deposits up to €100,000 per person, per bank.
 This gives customers the guarantee that, if the bank fails, they will get their money back (up to the given limit).
 Before saving with a European bank, you should ensure that they are members of the relevant guarantee scheme in their country.

 Should I save with a European bank?